dankamongmen/notcurses/doc/man/man3/notcurses_init.3.md

 is not available, the display will still be cleared without **NCOPTION_NO_ALTERNATE_SCREEN**.

-notcurses hides the cursor by default.
+Notcurses hides the cursor by default.
 It can be dynamically enabled, moved, or disabled during execution via **notcurses_cursor_enable** and **notcurses_cursor_disable**.
 It will be hidden while updating the screen.
 The current location of the terminal cursor can be acquired with